IdkDwij/Termithon/README.md

 If you use MalwareBytes, SecureAge APEX, or Trellix (FireEye) as your Antivirus, it may flag this file as a false positive.

 MalwareBytes: Malware.AI.3860805198

 SecureAge APEX: Malicious

 Trellix (FireEye): Generic.mg.1f067e9e75eabd2e

+If you are in a school that has Carbon Black Sensor, it WILL detect PyPrompt as a virus.
+It's a false positive.

 [VirusTotal Scan for PyPrompt v1.5.1 Beta 1](https://www.virustotal.com/gui/file/e7a956e297a97566fb7e3c08ff20962f1fb45cbda81abc8595cc25695de3af34)